 Apply for Business Licenses and Permits

-Depending on what your business does and where it is located, there will likely be various business licenses and permits needed before starting your business.
+Depending on what your business does and where it is located, various business licenses and permits will likely be needed before starting your business.
 Some common registrations include:

 - Professional license: Certain services in Massachusetts, such as barbershops, accountants, salons, and others, must be licensed.

-- Sales tax permit: A sales tax permit from the Massachusetts Department of Revenue is necessary to sell products and certain services.
+- Sales tax permit: A Massachusetts sales tax permit from the Massachusetts Department of Revenue is necessary to sell products and certain services.

 File the Massachusetts LLC Annual Report